ShusakuASANO/KYOCHAN_Chiral/README.md

 # KYOCHAN_Chiral
 KYOCHAN_Chiral is a standalone software for an automated analysis of stereochemical stability of dynamic chiral molecules using microflow setup.
 Its details and benefits are described in a publication DOI:xxxxxxxx.
-The standalone software with installer is provided here.
+The standalone software is provided here.
 Windows 10 is recommended.
+You may require internet connection to install runtime engines (NI) for the first time.

 **Hardware requirement**